qaware/test-shard-maven-plugin/readme.md

 # Test Shard Maven Plugin

 The test shard maven plugin is a maven plugin to split tests into test shards (txt files).
-The main aim is to use these shards for synchronous testing.
-The plugin reads all test classes, splits the into a given amount of test shards in the the maven process-test-resources life-cycle phase.
+The main aim is to use these shards for concurrent testing.
+The plugin reads all test classes, splits them into a given amount of test shards in the the maven process-test-resources life-cycle phase.
 These shards can be included into surfire maven plugin by running the shard-include goal of this plugin.

 ## Getting started